-As companies explore scalable solutions for meeting sustainability commitments, standards are looking at how they can support landscape-wide transformation.
+As companies explore scalable solutions for meeting sustainability commitments, sustainability systems are looking at how they can support landscape-wide transformation.

-To support landscape-level transformation, sustainability standards are exploring how to create impacts beyond certified production units, and innovating to increase their applicability at the landscape level.
-Standards systems are well placed to contribute to a landscape’s sustainability, as they often address a range of issues that have implications for the wider landscape.
+To support landscape-level transformation, sustainability standards and similar systems are exploring how to create impacts beyond certified production units, and innovating to increase their applicability at the landscape level.
+Sustainability systems are well placed to contribute to a landscape’s sustainability, as they often address a range of issues that have implications for the wider landscape.
 These include high conservation value assessments, GHG emissions measurements, and the management of water resources.